piroozb/uoft_vac/README.md

 # uoft_vac
-Website for UofT Visual Arts Club done in React.js and Next.js
+Official website for the UofT Visual Arts Club at St. George campus! \
+Written in React.js and Next.js.

-Start date: Jun 18, 2025
+Started: Jun 18, 2025. \

-WORK IN PROGRESS
+Published: Apr 16, 2026.